 The initial term of the Group Management Agreement expires on December 31, 2015.
 The Group Management Agreement automatically renews for five consecutive one-year periods until December 31, 2020, at which point the Group Management Agreement will expire.
 After the initial term expires on December 31, 2015, we will be able to terminate the Group Management Agreement, subject to a termination fee, by providing written notice to Costamare Shipping at least 12 months before the end of the subsequent one-year term.
-Pursuant to the terms of our Group Management Agreement and separate shipmanagement agreements and supervision agreements, liability of our managers to us is limited to instances of gross negligence or willful misconduct on the part of the Group Management Agreement and separate shipmanagement agreements, except in instances of gross negligence or willful misconduct on the part of the managers.
+Pursuant to the terms of our Group Management Agreement and separate shipmanagement agreements and supervision agreements, liability of our managers to us is limited to instances of gross negligence or willful misconduct on the part of the managers.
+Further, we are required to indemnify the managers for liabilities incurred by the managers in performance of the Group Management Agreement and separate shipmanagement agreements and supervision agreements, except in instances of gross negligence or willful misconduct on the part of the managers.